-At the Healthcare Optics Research Laboratory (HORL) in Boston, Canon U.S.A. is leveraging Canon’s technological strengths in such areas as micro-optics fabrication technology, diffraction optics simulation, and optical design technology to develop a less than 1 mm diameter ultra-miniature fiber endoscope.
-It consists of a micro-lens and a diffraction grating attached to the end of the optical fiber.
-The high-resolution endoscope will be significantly thinner than conventional devices and robust enough to maintain its integrity within the body.
-When commercialized, the device will enable real-time observation of the intra-articular and intranasal cavity regions for the first time, facilitating early treatment and new forms of diagnostics.
+At the Healthcare Optics Research Laboratory (HORL) in Boston, Canon is leveraging their technological strengths in areas such as micro-optics fabrication technology, diffraction optics simulation, and optical design technology with a goal to develop an ultra-miniature fiber endoscope.
+This endoscope will be less than 1 mm in diameter and will be significantly thinner than conventional devices.
+It consists of a micro-lens with a diffraction grating attached to the end of the optical fiber attaining a higher resolution endoscope.
+When commercialized, the device will enable real-time observation inside joints and sinus cavities for the first time, facilitating early treatment and new forms of diagnostics for patients.

 #Open innovation#Healthcare#Imaging technologies#Social contribution#Robotics#Automation#Mechanical engineering#Electrical engineering#Computer science

-A physician generally will view CT or MRI images outside of the operating room to confirm the location of a cancer site or to decide where to position a needle.
-With this system, being developed by HORL, however, the physician specifies the target position for the needle to be inserted into the abdominal or chest cavity using image-guided navigation software.
-This will be done with the device that sets the angle of insertion accordingly and guides the physician to ensure that the needle correctly reaches the targeted organ location.
+Today, a physician will typically view the CT or MRI images outside of the operating room.
+They try to confirm the location of a cancerous site and decide where to position the needle.
+With this needle-guiding system being developed by HORL, the software will help angle the position for the needle to be inserted into the abdominal or chest cavity.
+This will provide a more accurate target of the cancerous site for the physician.

-In creating a prototype of the needle-guiding system, Canon has been developing motors and sensors that operate in an MRI environment.
-This system aims to bring greater speed and accuracy to such procedures as biopsies or ablations (treatments using either high or low temperature to destroy cancer cells), which generally rely on a physician’s intuitions and skills.
+In today’s environment, physicians rely on their intuitions and skills during ablation and biopsy procedures.
+In creating a prototype of the needle-guiding system, Canon has been developing motors and sensors that can operate in an MRI environment.
+This system aims to bring greater speed and accuracy to such procedures.

-The ultra-miniature fiber endoscope and needle-guiding system are being developed for commercialization in collaboration with Massachusetts General Hospital and Brigham and Women’s Hospital, both teaching hospitals of Harvard Medical School, in Boston, Massachusetts.
+The ultra-miniature fiber endoscope and needle-guiding system are being developed for commercialization in collaboration with Massachusetts General Hospital and Brigham and Women’s Hospital.
+They are both teaching hospitals of Harvard Medical School, in Boston, Massachusetts.

-Prototype needle-guiding system composed of image-guided navigation software and needle insertion robot
+The needle-guiding system is composed of an image-guided navigation software and a needle guidance robot